Paris, France: The First Day + The Backstory

 The gardens go on for days!

 We were able to unofficially see The Arch de Triumph on the first day as well as our dinner location was right there.
+Other things to remember from day one:

 -Andrea and I ate a really good crepe avec jambon et fromage (crepe with ham and cheese) and hey were really yummy.